NoSkillGuy/rock_paper_scissors/README.md

 # rock_paper_scissors

 A well known popular game using ruby.

+*Multiple Versions*

+1. using with case statement
+2. using ruby polymorphism